 Inflation-Fighting Procurement Tips You Can Use

-As inflation tightens its stranglehold on the global economy, your suppliers will be passing the effects directly to you – but thanks to CPO Live speaker Jimmy Anklesaria, you’ll be armed and primed
+As inflation tightens its stranglehold on the global economy, your suppliers will be passing the effects directly on to you – but thanks to CPO Live 2022 speaker Jimmy Anklesaria, you’ll be armed and primed to fight back.

 While higher prices seem to be an expectation these days, procurement pros should dig deeper to understand the real effects of inflation on the goods and services they buy.
 It’s not as simple as accepting an across-the-board price increase at face value.

 At the recent CPO Live Roundtable event in London, Jimmy Anklesaria, a procurement consultant, company founder, university professor and ISM Shipman Medal recipient, related his views on managing inflation in your procurement process.

 He noted that suppliers love to work with buyers who accept the overall consumer price index inflation as justification for across-the-board price increases.

 “That’s what I call being an ignorant buyer and suppliers love those people,” Anklesaria says.